pitfalsag/ft-manager/README.md

 # ft-manager
-Manages files and text using the tag
+Manages files and text using the tag modifica